-The EFSA noted that both studies demonstrated that milk from asymptomatic donor ewes transmitted disease, indicating that clinically healthy, scrapie-incubating sheep may shed the TSE agent in milk and that the use of milk and milk products from a classical scrapie affected flock may carry a TSE exposure risk to humans and animals (EFSA 2008).
+The EFSA noted that both studies demonstrated that milk from asymptomatic donor ewes transmitted disease, indicating that clinically healthy, scrapie-incubating sheep may shed the TSE agent in milk (EFSA 2008).
 Although the EFSA did not offer any advice on the risk from milk of sheep affected with BSE or atypical scrapie, it did note that the recognised peripheral distribution of infectivity in some small ruminants infected with BSE could lead to the presence of infectivity in milk.
 It also noted that atypical scrapie has not been identified in peripheral tissues of infected animals and there is no epidemiological evidence of horizontal or vertical transmission.